-6. Participation of NGOs in promotion of human rights
+(f) Participation of NGOs in promotion of human rights

-79. A number of organisations are dedicated to the promotion of human rights in Hong Kong.
-Some focus on a particular aspect of human rights such as the rights of ethnic minorities, children, persons with disabilities, or women.
+79. A number of NGOs are dedicated to the promotion of human rights in the HKSAR.
+Some focus on the rights of a group of people such as ethnic minorities, children, persons with disabilities, or women.
 Others have a wider scope, embracing all, or most of, the issues addressed in the human rights treaties.

 80. The HKSAR Government has increasingly engaged or collaborated with NGOs in matters relevant to the promotion of human rights.
-This include seeking their views during the preparation of reports in respect of the HKSAR under the UN human rights treaties and in considering follow-up actions on the concluding observations, seeking their views on issues of policy and other matters concerning human rights, as well as cooperation on public promotion and provision of support services.
+This includes seeking their views during the preparation of reports in respect of the HKSAR under the human rights treaties and in considering follow-up actions on the Concluding Observations, seeking their views on issues of policy and other matters concerning human rights, as well as co-operation on public promotion and provision of support services.

-81. To strengthen the liaison with the NGOs, a number of forums have been established to provide platforms for exchanging views with NGOs on various issues concerning human rights.
+81. To strengthen the liaison with NGOs, a number of forums have been established to provide platforms for exchanging views with NGOs on various issues concerning human rights.
 These include:

-(a) Human Rights Forum
+(i) Human Rights Forum

 82. The Forum first met in October 2003.
-It provides a platform for NGOs to have regular meetings with the Government for discussions on various human rights issues, including the implementation of various human rights treaties as well as other issues of concern, such as those on ethnic minorities and human rights education.
+It provides a platform for NGOs to have regular meetings with the HKSAR Government for discussions on various human rights issues, including the implementation of various human rights treaties as well as other issues of concern.

-(b) Children's Rights Forum
+(ii) Children's Rights Forum

-83. The Children's Rights Forum aims to provide a platform for exchanging views on matters concerning children's rights among the Government, children's representatives, NGOs focusing on children's rights and other human rights NGOs.
-The first meeting was held on 2 December 2005.
+83. The Children's Rights Forum aims to provide a platform for exchanging views on matters concerning children's rights among the HKSAR Government, children's representatives, NGOs focusing on children's rights and other human rights NGOs.

-(c) Ethnic Minorities Forum
+(iii) Ethnic Minorities Forum

-84. The Forum provides a channel of communication between the Government and Hong Kong's ethnic minority communities and organisations dedicated to serving them.
+84. The Forum provides a channel of communication between the HKSAR Government and Hong Kong's ethnic minority communities and organisations dedicated to serving them.
 It helps to identify the concerns and needs of the ethnic communities and discuss possible ways of addressing them.
-The first meeting was held on 30 July 2003.